Sam-Varghese/Tuition-Management-Software/README.md

 * Many tuitions are there which would ask students to give some fees every month.
 * Tuitions may also ask students to give some particualar amount of fees in a year instead of asking for monthly fees submition.
-* Tuitions may also take fees in such a way that the students who joined tuition in the first month itself should pay yearly fees , while students who joined later on , should give some fees every month.

 ## Why Am I Intrested To Work On Such A Project?